 And don’t forget, your wellbeing doesn’t need to wait till November!
 On the first Wednesday of every month we have our Wellbeing Wednesday livestream with an ever-changing panel of exciting guests.
-You can also involve your whole team with our bite sized Conversation Starters.
-They’re short films for use in team meetings to kick-start conversations about health and wellbeing.
+You can also watch our bite sized 5-Minute Wellbeing.
+These little video guides offer quick advice on how to boost your wellbeing.
 Our Wellbeing Library also offers a chance to catch-up on some of the amazing content from last year’s live event.
 And if you’re not one of the 9,000 people already signed up to Rail Wellbeing Live, then please subscribe here.

 Why focus on health and wellbeing?

 Better health equals a better life at home and at work

 Improving your physical and mental wellbeing can impact so many different areas of your life, both at work and at home.
 However, for years in the rail industry we haven’t given health and wellbeing the attention it deserves.

 When a workplace accident occurs, we rightly spend time challenging, questioning and learning where improvements could be made.
 What if we did the same for problems with our physical or mental health?

 Rail Wellbeing Live puts health and wellbeing where it should be, at the top of the agenda.
 It’s time to change, and together we can make a real difference.
 Are you ready for the challenge?

 Sam Turner | Strategic commercial director at Network Rail and a Railway Benefit Fund (RBF) board member